oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 roleRef:
   apiGroup: rbac.authorization.k8s.io
   kind: ClusterRole
-  name: Kubernetes-dashboard-role
+  name: kubernetes-dashboard-role
 subjects:
 - kind: ServiceAccount
   name: dashboard-user
   namespace: kube-system
 ```
-The last section tells Kubernetes to use the rbac.authorization.k8s.io service (This naming scheme uses DNS type naming and basically means the role based access controls capability of the authorization service in Kubernetes.io) create a binding that connects the user dashboard-user in namespace kub-system to the Kubernetes-dashboard role, basically anyone logged in as dashboard-user has cluster the ability to run the commands specified in the cluster Kubernetes-dashboard role.
+The last section tells Kubernetes to use the rbac.authorization.k8s.io service (This naming scheme uses DNS type naming and basically means the role based access controls capability of the authorization service in Kubernetes.io) create a binding that connects the user dashboard-user in namespace kube-system to the kubernetes-dashboard role, basically anyone logged in as dashboard-user has cluster the ability to run the commands specified in the cluster kubernetes-dashboard role.

-In practice this means that when the Kubernetes-dashboard asks the RBAC service it the user identified as dashboard-user is allowed to use the dashboard it will return yes, and this the dashboard service will allow the dashbaord user to log in and process requests.
+In practice this means that when the kubernetes-dashboard asks the RBAC service it the user identified as dashboard-user is allowed to use the dashboard it will return yes, and this the dashboard service will allow the dashbaord user to log in and process requests.
 So basically standard type of Role Based Access Control ideas.